keshavaspanda/international-survey-2022/README.md

 ### Generating the full report

-You can generate the full report (other than the country specific reports) by running:
+You can generate the full report (other than the location specific reports) by running:

 ```bash
 python run.py
 ```

-Country reports should be generated _after_ the section specific reports (do not replace `country` with a specific country, this will generate all country reports):
+Location reports should be generated _after_ the section specific reports (do not replace `location` with a specific location, this will generate all country reports):

 ```bash
 python run.py country